Speeds: 200–2,000 Mbps

 |1,000 Mbps x 1,000 Mbps (1 Gig)||$69.99/mo.*||1,000 Mbps||Shop Plans|

 |2,000 Mbps x 2,000 Mbps (2 Gig)||$99.99/mo.†||2,000 Mbps||Shop Plans|

 †per mo. for 12 mos.
 Available in select areas only.
 Please check your address to determine availability.
 Call for pricing.

 All Lumos’s internet plans give you fast speeds—it’s just a question of how fast you want your internet to be.

-The Essential plan is best for small- to mid-sized households in which just a handful of people are sharing the same Wi-Fi.
-Premium gives you a more robust 500 Mbps, giving you an extra boost to support more complex tasks like watching Netflix in 4K and livestreaming on multiple devices.
+The 200 x 200 plan is best for small- to mid-sized households in which just a handful of people are sharing the same Wi-Fi.
+For an extra boost, 500 Mbps supports more devices and better handles complex tasks like watching Netflix in 4K UHD, livestreaming, and making video calls on multiple devices at the same time.